hereisderek/CP65S/README.md

 9. ~~The second mini display port is not working, however the first one and HDMI are both working~~ all graphic ports are working well since release 1.2.3 (Haven't get the time for audio fixes yet)

-10. 10.13.3 Beta (17D25b) seems to break brightness adjust ability.

-11. You tell me.
+10. You tell me.
 Any bug report is welcomed

 -------